top of page

 Except it hasn't happened yet.
 It only could happen - depending on what you do.
 So you need to fight that failure, constantly, because otherwise it will become reality.

-How is Leadership Trauma different than other kinds of trauma?
+How is Leadership Trauma different from other kinds of trauma?
 In normal trauma, you are haunted by things that happened in your past.
 This is what I call the "time displacement" of trauma.
 Van der Kolk is explicit about this (Psychology Networker):

 Trauma is a disease of not being able to pay attention to the present.